 About Us

-Established in September 2013, ESS Creative and Legal Foundation is Tanzania's first credible and reputable justice social enterprise.
-It is initially focused solely on mediation to supplement government efforts to promote and enhance dispute resolution among persons involved in disputes as provided under Article 107 (2) (d) of the United Republic Of Tanzania Constitution 1977 as amended from time to time.
+Established in September 2013, ESS Creative and Legal Foundation is an Accredited Mediation Center that initiated the first of its kind in Tanzania, an Inclusive Community-based Mediation and Community Mediation Hub in collaboration with justice stakeholders.
+It is initially focused solely on mediation to supplement government efforts to promote and enhance dispute resolution among persons involved in disputes as provided under Article 107 (2) (d) of the United Republic Of Tanzania Constitution 1977, as amended from time to time.
 Also, it is internationally recognized for advancing the United Nations Sustainable Development Goals (SDGs) 16, promoting peaceful and inclusive societies, providing access to justice for all, and building effective, accountable, and inclusive institutions at all levels.

-With over ten years of experience in resolving disputes through mediation of the persons with disabilities, Village Community Banks (VICOBA), SMEs, families and individuals, we found that most clients lack awareness of the benefits of mediation.
+With over ten years of experience in resolving disputes through mediation of persons with disabilities, Village Community Banks (VICOBA), SMEs, families, and individuals, we found that most clients lack awareness of the benefits of mediation.

 What sets us apart is our trusted partnership with the government justice system, which empowers community leaders as peacemakers to champion inclusivity and accessibility in mediation.